HomeDocumentation

 • Files being uploaded that match defined patterns

-• File contents (including text extracted from images via OCR)
+• File contents, including OCR text from images

 • Visits to malicious or phishing URLs